 Malware attacks make up the majority of cyberattacks, accounting for 43% of the total, with 5.6 billion attacks [8].
 Intrusion attempts are the second most common type of attack, accounting for 20% of the total, with 4.8 trillion attempts [9].
 Ransomware attacks are also a significant threat, accounting for 62% of the total, with 304.6 million attacks.
-Cryptojacking attacks, although relatively less frequent, still constitute a considerable threat, accounting for 4% of the total, with 304.6 million attacks.
+Cryptojacking attacks, although relatively less frequent, still constitute a considerable threat, accounting for 28% of the total, with 304.6 million attacks.
+Encrypted threats, on the other hand, are much less common, accounting for 4% of the total, with only 3.8 million attacks.
 IoT attacks are also comparatively rare, accounting for 66% of the total, with 56.9 million attacks [10].